 - A student interested in internal transfer into Math must communicate their intention with a Math internal transfer advisor before submitting their application.
 Students who are unable to come to campus may contact us by email.

 - Internal Transfer applications are processed a term in advance.
-Applications for the spring 2019 term will open on November 15, 2018, and must be submitted by December 31, 2018.
+Applications for the fall 2019 term will open on March 22, 2019, and must be submitted by April 30, 2019.
 Students applying to CS should be aware that there is a separate deadline for those applications as well.

 - Internal Transfer applications can only be submitted online.
 Select ‘Transfer from outside of Math to Math’ to submit your application.